 The premise is a simple one.
 As Hen-House Harry, you are tasked with collecting twelve eggs on each stage 'cos you're just too darn hungry.
 The brood of man-sized chickens are having none of this and will kill you in the slightest of touches.
-For a bit of roughage (and extra points), you can collect bird seed but if a chicken gets there first, they'll stop and munch.
+For a bit of roughage (and extra points), you can collect birdseed but if a chicken gets there first, they'll stop and munch.
 On the top left is a giant caged duck who'll be unleashed in the later levels and float around the stage making it even more challenging.
-Initially, there's only eight single-screen levels which repeat with more enemies in different starting positions.
-Later releases would increase this number, but it's earliest incarnation has more in common with Donkey Kong than Bubble Bobble.
+Initially, there are only eight single-screen levels which repeat with more enemies in different starting positions.
+Later releases would increase this number, but its earliest incarnation has more in common with Donkey Kong than Bubble Bobble.

 |Commodore 64||DOS (EGA)|

 Two years after its first release, Chuckie Egg was popular enough to earn a sequel.
-Like most European sequels of era, it bears no resemblance to the original (I'm looking at you Wizball 2).
-Fist released in 1985 for the cheaper Micro Computers that were gaining in poularity (the Commodore 64, ZX Spectrum and Amstrad CPC), it too got an Amiga remake in the late 80s.
+Like most European sequels of the era, it bears no resemblance to the original (I'm looking at you Wizball 2).
+First released in 1985 for the cheaper Micro Computers that were gaining in popularity (the Commodore 64, ZX Spectrum and Amstrad CPC), it too got an Amiga remake in the late 80s.
 You are still Hen-House Harry (who is inexplicably egg-shaped in the Amiga version), but this time you own a chocolate factory making easter eggs complete with toys inside.
-The focus has shifted to be more of an adenture platformer much like Dizzy or Blinky but it didn't quite succeed.
+The focus has shifted to be more of an adventure platformer much like Dizzy or Blinky but it didn't quite succeed.

 |Chucky Egg II (Amiga)||Chucky Egg II (Amiga)|

-The puzzles are inventory based but work as a hinderence rather than as an interesting mechanic.
+The puzzles are inventory-based but work as a hindrance rather than as an interesting mechanic.
 They are simple to work out but a little baffling to execute.
 Picking up and putting down items are mapped to same key, which is TAB by default.
 Some can only be collected mid-jump which makes for some painful finger gymnastics.
 Thankfully you can re-map the keys in the menu screen, but you'll need to do this each time you boot it up.